Ash-86/Chord-Level-Filter/README.md

  ## Download and Installation
- You only need to download "Filter-Copy Note Levels.qml" and put it in your MuseScore plugin folder.
+ Download folder, unzip and move it to your MuseScore plugin folder.
  For more details on installation see [link](https://musescore.org/en/handbook/3/plugins#installation).